What is Video Streaming: System Requirements Comparison

 OBS also has a special “game capture” mode and the ability to insert an image slideshow.

-Also, as mentioned above, Dacast broadcasters can access an easier and faster version of OBS setup right through your Dacast account.
+Also, as mentioned above, Dacast broadcasters can access an easier and faster version of the OBS setup right through your Dacast account.

 Wirecast Sources